onvif/media-signing-framework/lib/src/README.md

 *Copyright (c) 2024 ONVIF.
 All rights reserved.*

-# Using the ONVIF Signed Media Framework library
+# Using the ONVIF Media Signing Framework library
-The ONVIF Signed Media Framework handles both the signing part as well as the validation part.
+The ONVIF Media Signing Framework handles both the signing part as well as the validation part.
 All public APIs needed are located in [includes/](./includes/).

 ## Making your own validation application